 Faro | 5 Lorne Street

 Faro was established in 2009 and since then has attained a reputation for quality Korean cuisine in the heart of Auckland.
+The main dishes are all designed to be shared and the genius thing about Korean BBQ is the ability to cook your meat to your own liking.

 Hello Beasty | 5-97 Customs Street West